KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

 **Day 9: Field Work:**
 - Read chapter 6 pp 73-91 in the [The Startup Owner’s Manual](https://dinnerape.com/nonscrolablepdf/the-startup-owners-manual-the-step-by-step-guide-for-building-a-great-company-pdf.html?page=73) and both summarize the main ideas and reflect (what surprised you, what challenged you, what made you question, etc. Be sure to reflect critically on your start-up idea.
 Explain your reactions by reflecting on why you think you reacted this way) in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing).
 - Read [Achieve Product-Market Fit with the Value Proposition Canvas](https://www.strategyzer.com/blog/achieve-product-market-fit-with-our-brand-new-value-proposition-designer-canvas) which is by Alexander Osterwalder, the author of the Business Model Canvas
-- As a team, create a fourth iteration of the Business Model Canvas, aligning each customer segment with each value proposition by **labelling** each Customer Job, Customer Pain, and Customer Gain as well as each Pain Reliever and Gain Creator.
+- As a team, create a fourth iteration of the Business Model Canvas, aligning each customer segment with each value proposition by **labeling** each Customer Job, Customer Pain, and Customer Gain as well as each Pain Reliever and Gain Creator.
 Note that doing this may cause significant changes and pivots--that is EXPECTED!
 Explain the Product-Market Fit as well as the new Pivots in your [Field Pad](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing), **again, being sure to frame your hypotheses so that they are testable!** For the write-up, use your own perspective and words.
 For the Business Model Canvas iteration, make a **COPY** of v3 to create v4 inside of [Shindig](https://drive.google.com/drive/folders/1De9wEwwcbCBgdm-9SAYpSHOJXy3MgtBt?usp=sharing) or [Tour Buenos Aires](https://drive.google.com/drive/folders/17TUtutmqqkCTf7P35wawx0xMbS4Y2Tkp?usp=sharing).
   - Be sure to update your statement of the problem/entrepreneurial opportunity to make it better align with the current state of your start-up.
 Note that pivoting is appropriate!
 Heck, you can even change your start-up's name if that seems best to your team.
 - Update your customer interview template to test your hypotheses